Supper Fast: Poor-Man’s Steak (or Stuffed Hamburger)

 Stuffed Hamburger Problem: Cheese Melts Too Quickly

-It was absolutely delicious and RancherMan raved.
+This Poor Man’s Steak was absolutely delicious and RancherMan raved and implored me to not change a thing.
 So from that standpoint it was a win for sure.

-But I was disappointed that in an effort to make sure my venison was well done, much of the shredded cheese inside melted away during cooking.
+But I was disappointed that in an effort to make sure my ground meat was well done, much of the shredded cheese inside melted away during cooking.

-So now I put a small cube of cheese in the middle instead of shredded cheese.
+So now instead of shredded cheese I put a small cube of cheese in the middle.
 The cube takes longer to melt so it stays inside the burger much better.

 In asking on our social media page, one of my oh-so-smart FB followers also suggested: